snipsco/snips-jeedom-plugin/README.md

 - [ ] Multi-intent, 1 slot multiple value // improvement

 # Todo list for the public release
-- [ ] Adapt to dark sobre theme
+- [x] Adapt to dark sobre theme
-- [ ] Output bindings should be able to manage
+- [ ] Output bindings should be able to manage (Able to delete)
 - [ ] Optimise the intent select modal
 - [ ] Re-arrange debug log output
+- [ ] Clean code rules apply to all the previous code

 # Develop Diary
+23, Aug, 2018
+- [ ] Make a release
+- [ ] Investigate the 'ask' feature
+- [ ] Add a global dynamic tts command (Or option to enable)

 22, Aug, 2018
 - [x] Add support for 'Scenario Return'
 - [x] Adapted to 'Dark Sobre' theme